-To test the benefit of induction after multiple consecutive rounds of infection, we infected Pcas and Pconst cells with the inducing phage A1-IIA26 at MOI=3, then plated for PFUs and CFUs over time.
-When a single lytic cycle had completed at 2.5 hours, cell survival and phage replication were roughly equal (Fig. 3C) despite the pre-induced advantage of Pconst over Pcas cells.
-CFUs increased in both cultures by roughly 7-fold from t=1.5h to t=2.5h, roughly coinciding with the completion of the first lytic cycle, likely because phage lysis can cause de-chaining of Streptococcal cells.
-By 3.5 hours, during the second round of infections, induced cultures showed a slightly higher number of CFUs but dramatically fewer PFUs.
-By 7 hours, likely during the third wave of infections, a significant survival benefit emerged for induced cells, although the number of PFUs had equilibrated between the two strains (Fig.3C).
-These data demonstrate that under these conditions, (i) a reduction in phage replication precedes a significant boost in cell survival and (ii) the benefits of Cas9 induction are compounded after multiple infective rounds.
+To test the benefit of induction after multiple consecutive rounds of infection, we infected Pcas and Pconst cells with the inducing phage A1-IIA26 at MOI = 3 and then plated for plaque-forming units (PFUs) and CFUs over time.
+When a single lytic cycle had completed at 2.5 h, cell survival and phage replication were roughly equal (Figure 3C), despite the preinduced advantage of Pconst over Pcas cells.
+CFUs increased in both cultures by roughly 7-fold from t = 1.5 h to t = 2.5 h, roughly coinciding with the completion of the first lytic cycle, likely because phage lysis can cause de-chaining of Streptococcal cells.36 By 3.5 h, during the second round of infections, induced cultures showed a slightly higher number of CFUs but dramatically fewer PFUs.
+By 7 h, likely during the third wave of infections, a significant survival benefit emerged for induced cells, although the number of PFUs had equilibrated between the two strains (Figure 3C).
+These data demonstrate that under these conditions, (1) a reduction in phage replication precedes a significant boost in cell survival and (2) the benefits of Cas9 induction are compounded after multiple infective rounds.